Mahammad-Salman-Shaik/Machine_Learning/README_Machine_Learning.md

 ## Projects
 - **Churn Prediction**: Predict customer churn for a telecom company using classification models.
 Includes data preprocessing, EDA, and handling class imbalance.
 - **Oil Production Forecasting**: Forecast oil production using machine learning models based on time series data from the Volve oil field.
-- **Fraud Detection**: Identify fraudulent transactions in an e-commerce dataset using machine learning classification models.
-- **House Price Prediction**: Predict housing prices using regression models and feature engineering to extract key features from real estate data.
-- **Natural Language Processing**: Text classification projects utilizing NLP techniques such as TF-IDF, bag-of-words, and word embeddings.

 ## Tech Stack
 - **Python**: Core programming language used for data manipulation, model building, and visualization.